sharils/ncut-book-store/story/features/student-order.markdown

 --------------------
 We need to allow an user to see the detail about an order.

-What a student can do with an order depends on the status of the order.
+What a clerk or a student can do with an order depends on the status of the order.
 An order has the following status:

 - shopping
 - submitted